 To study the system of defense of indigent persons in criminal law matters in Texas, collect data and other information relevant to their defense and to develop recommendations for action by the State Bar of Texas, the Texas legislature and all other entities that are or should be involved in the provision of quality representation to indigent persons involved in criminal matters.

-For questions related to the Legal Services to the Poor in Criminal Matters Standing Committee, please contact the Legal Services Support Division, or the staff liaison:
+For questions related to the Legal Services to the Poor in Criminal Matters Standing Committee, please contact the Legal Access Division, or the staff liaison:

 - Cathryn Ibarra at (800)204-2222, ext.
 1839.